samjrdesigns/react-xmas/README.md

 # react-xmas
-An abstract, customizable Christmas tree using React.
+An abstract, customizable Christmas tree mosaic using React.
 Customize the tree and share the link with your friends.

 ## URL Params